This country-specific Q&A provides an overview to intellectual property law in Switzerland.

 Is there a requirement to register an assignment of any of these intellectual property rights and, if so, what is the consequence of failing to register?

-With the exception of guarantee marks and certification marks, there is no requirement to register for the assignment to be valid.
-If an assignment is not registered, however, the assignment is not enforceable against a third party having acquired rights to the intellectual property in good faith.
+Only for guarantee or collective marks.
+Failing to be registered, the assignment of a guarantee or collective marks will not be valid.
+Otherwise, there is no requirement to register the assignment.
+However, if the assignment is not registered, it will not be enforceable against a third party having acquired rights to the intellectual property in good faith (without knowledge of the assignment).

 Is there a requirement to register a licence of any of these intellectual property rights and, if so, what is the consequence of failing to register?